hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 This feature is provided by using the same partition keys for related data.

 Hazelcast has a standard way of finding out which member owns/manages each key object.
-The following operations are routed to the same member, since all of them are operating based on the same key `'key1'`.
+The following operations are routed to the same member, since they all operate based on the same key `'key1'`.

 ```javascript
 const mapA = await client.getMap('mapA');